 To give a somewhat broad answer, then, Breath of the Wild will probably come out between now and March 2023.
-A narrower window puts it between March 2021 and October 2022.
-The absolute midpoint of the window is December 2021.
+A narrower window puts it sometime before October 2022.
+The absolute midpoint of the original window we calculated is December 2021.
 If I were a betting man, I’d say “holiday 2021,” but I also wouldn’t put that much money on it.

 Breath of the Wild 2 trailer